 |Rope Alone, Smooth Wall (rock face, etc.)||7|

 |Sheer Wall (flush bricks, etc.)||9|

 Under normal circumstances, attacking an enemy character in the same Area as the PC causes the PC to lock with that character in combat.
 When this happens, both the PC and the GM make rolls based on their Melee or Ranged modifier (see “Combat Actions” below), depending on their weapon of choice.
 Whichever rolls higher Injures or Fatigues the other; in the case of a tie, nothing happens.
-The locked character cannot then act on the GM’s turn.
-A PC cannot attack an enemy character in the same Area as them that is already locked unless there are no unlocked targets in that same Area.
+The locked character then loses an action for their turn.
+PC’s targets must first be chosen from unlocked character in their area before attacking any locked characters in their area or characters in adjacent areas.

 When attacking an enemy character that is already locked or that is in a different Area, the attack threshold is determined by the target’s Defense score.
 Defense for a Medium character with human-like skin is 3 by default but can be increased by various means.

 Weapons can cause Injuries, Fatigue, or both, as listed in the weapon’s description.
 Unarmed Strikes are treated as having +0 FTM unless the character has certain aptitudes.